ChalmersGU-AI-course/shrdlite-course-project/astar/README-ASTAR.md

 Used for implementing a compare interface for use with the heap.

 ## Test cases
-We currently have 1 test case.
+We currently have 2 test cases.

 Test case 1 consists of 8 nodes, as seen in *figure 1*.
 It contains a start node and a goal node labeled *a* and *d* respectively.
 This test case has two main purposes.
 The first is to test that